 Put down the smartphone… and the TV remote.

-Turning off (or at least putting away your phone) and limiting TV screen time before bed can actually improve your sleep quality, research suggests.
-That’s because studies have linked the blue and white light emitted by many electronics to the brain’s inability to release melatonin, a hormone that tells your body when it’s time to sleep.
+Turning off (or at least putting away the phone) and limiting TV screen time before bed can actually improve one’s sleep quality, research suggests.
+That’s because studies have linked the blue and white light emitted by many electronics to the brain’s inability to release melatonin, a hormone that tells the body when it’s time to sleep.

 This exposure to light during nighttime hours messes with our internal circadian rhythms, which tells us when it’s daylight and we should be awake and when it’s night, and time to sleep.